gear

 Seven-band graphic EQ to boost and cut the same frequencies that brought such energy to Motown classics.
 Includes their mid/side mastering EQ with filtering and half-speed settings.

-Models the entire circuit path of the original, with AES tape formulation options.
+Models the entire circuit path, with AES tape formulation options.
 Adds saturation, warmth, presence, and low-end punch.
-Can be ganged across every track.
+Can be ganged across tracks.

 Adds heft and precision to bass or kick.
 On vocals, simulates the proximity effect of chest resonance.
 Adjustable frequency sweep center.